 Lecture Link: How to initially assess pets with acute respiratory distress

 Dyspneic pets are a common part of daily veterinary practice, and finding out what's wrong without making the patient worse can be a challenge.
-In her presentation "A multimodal imaging approach for acute small animal respiratory disorders," Carol Reinero, DVM, DACVIM, PhD, shared some tips for the assessment and treatment of these patients struggling to catch their breath.
+In her presentation "A multimodal imaging approach for acute small animal respiratory disorders," at the 2014 American College of Veterinary Internal Medicine Forum, Carol Reinero, DVM, DACVIM, PhD, shared some tips for the assessment and treatment of these patients struggling to catch their breath.

 First, take a close look